Red spitting cobra: Description

 This medium-sized cobra attains lengths between 0.7 and 1.2 m, but may grow to a maximum length of around 1.5 m in very rare cases.
 It is often thought of as an attractive species; it is usually bright salmon-red contrasted with a broad black throat band and subocular teardrop markings.
-However, the color of this species does have variation, which usually depends on where in Africa a particular specimen is found.
+However, the colour of this species does vary, which usually depends on where in Africa a particular specimen is found.
 For example, specimens from southern Kenya and northern Tanzania have an orange-red colour, with a broad, dark blue or black throat band.
 Some specimens may have two or three throat bands, but this is uncommon for specimens from East Africa.
 The ventral side is also reddish in colour, sometimes the throat area may be a creamy white.
 Specimens from other areas can be yellow, pinkish, pink-grey, pale red or steel grey.
 Most specimens will have a throat band, but it will fade or even sometimes disappear in larger adults.
 The true red specimens will become reddish-brown in colour as they age and grow in size.
 The body of this snake is slightly depressed, tapered and moderately slender with a medium-length tail.
 It is slightly compressed dorsoventrally and subcylindrical posteriorly.
 The head is broad, flattened and slightly distinct from the neck.
 The canthus is distinct and the snout is rounded.
 The eyes are medium to large in size with round pupils.
 Dorsal scales are smooth and strongly oblique.